 *this post contains affiliate links for more information check out our disclosure page here*

-Our veggie garden is located in the sunniest and flattest spot in our yard, next to our new home orchard (blog post coming soon).
 To build these raised gardening beds we picked up 6- 8 foot cedar boards from Lowes (like the ones we used to make our cedar fence).
-Cedar wood is great because it is chemical free and naturally resists damage from wood destroying insects.
-It also turns a pretty weathered grey over time :).

-Jason cut two of the cedar boards in half.
 We screwed the boards together with exterior screws to create two 4 by 8 foot raised garden beds.

 We have a spot in our yard where we have a large dirt pile of dirt we have been adding to as we have been working on the yard.

-Jason and I took turns filling the wheel barrel full of dirt to dump inside the raised beds.
+Jason and I took turns filling the wheel barrel full of dirt to dump inside the raised gardening beds.

 We leveled out the dirt and took out any rocks we found along the way.